 - Gastric problems: fights stomach pain, meteorism and various gastric disturbances.
 She proves useful in nausea, vomiting and colic.

-- Influence: If you are affected or cooled, you can improve your condition by using the essential mint oil in the diffuser.
+- Flu: if you are affected or cooled, you can improve your condition by using the essential mint oil in the diffuser.

 - Skin problems: in case of erythema, sunburn and insect bites, it relieves the sensation of itching and burning.